Informal Probate

 You can watch a very short presentation on Starting an Informal Probate Case .

-► How do I qualify for informal probate?
+► When can I use informal probate?

 To qualify for informal probate, you must meet all of these requirements: